-Our Board of Directors has established a Compensation Committee, which is currently composed of four of our independent directors, Messrs.
-Green, Lazar and Tsunis and Dr. Helmreich.
-During 2017, the Compensation Committee met once and acted by unanimous written consent once.
+Our Board of Directors has established a Compensation Committee, which is currently composed of five of our independent directors, Messrs.
+Green, Lazar, Schwartz and Tsunis and Dr. Helmreich.
+During 2018, the Compensation Committee met on four occasions and acted by unanimous written consent once.
 Mr. Green currently serves as the Chairman of the Compensation Committee.

 The principal functions of the Compensation Committee are to: (1) evaluate the performance of our officers (as described further in "Executive Compensation"); (2) review the compensation payable to our officers and non-employee directors; (3) review and discuss with management the compensation discussion and analysis disclosure included in this proxy statement; and (4) administer the issuance of any stock to our employees.
 The Compensation Committee is governed by a charter that has been adopted by the Board of Directors.
+The charter for our compensation committee allows the compensation committee to delegate its authority to subcommittees, as appropriate.
+In addition, the Board delegated to our Chief Executive Officer limited authority to grant common stock in connection with (1) the hiring of senior executives in the following amounts: (a) for senior vice presidents and above, up to the lesser of (i) \$150,000 or (ii) 25% of the executive's base salary; and (b) for positions below senior vice president, up to the lesser of (i) \$75,000 or (ii) 25% of the executive's base salary and (2) the retention of key employees up to a maximum annual aggregate amount of \$500,000.